cu-mkp/research-teaching-companion/content/introduction.md

 The Companion relies upon a common and well-established technology stack: HTML/HTML5 with CSS and JavaScript served statically from a webserver.
 The site is built using the static site generator [Hugo](https://gohugo.io/) and maintained in the [Research and Teaching Companion Github repository](https://cu-mkp.github.io/research-teaching-companion/).
 ## How to Cite the Companion
-Naomi Rosenkranz, Pamela H. Smith, Tianna Helena Uchacz, and Terry Catapano, eds. _Making and Knowing Project Research and Teaching Companion_ (New York: Making and Knowing Project, 2024), https://teaching640.makingandknowing.org.
+Making and Knowing Project, Naomi Rosenkranz, Pamela H. Smith, Tianna Helena Uchacz, and Terry Catapano, eds. _Making and Knowing Project Research and Teaching Companion_ (New York: Making and Knowing Project, 2024), https://teaching640.makingandknowing.org.
 ## Sponsors
 The Henry Luce Foundation